Thursday, 30 May 2019

 Answer:

-For example, take the view that so-called “gay marriage” is a good thing, something that you agree with.
-It seems to me that most of the world’s population would think that gay marriage is a bad idea.
+For example, take the view that so-called ‘gay marriage’ is a good thing, something that you agree with.
+Quite a large majority of the world’s population thinks that ‘gay marriage’ is a bad thing.
 And there must be at least hundreds of millions of people, maybe billions, who find it extreme and deeply offensive.

-So you are completely wrong to think that most people don’t hold views on sexuality and gender that many others find extreme and offensive.
-And that is true whether we think of the world as a whole or just of the UK.
-You and many others find my views extreme and offensive, and I and many others find your views extreme and offensive.
+So you and many others find my views extreme and offensive, and I and many others find your views extreme and offensive.
 We are all in the same boat in this respect.

 Secondly, it is never my goal to be offensive to people.
-I get no pleasure from causing offence.
 However, my big concern is not to offend God, and if that means offending people, then that is what I will do.

 Accusation: